 As such, the former D-League Men and D-League Women competitions will be known in 2021 as WABL Championship Men and WABL Championship Women.

 After missing out in 2020 due to COVID uncertainty, we are excited to welcome back the Geraldton Buccaneers men’s team and the Goldfields Giants men’s and women’s teams.
 There will be 14 Championship Men’s teams and 13 Championship Women’s teams in 2021.

-The WABL Championship Men’s and Women’s seasons will commence on the same weekend as the junior age groups and will take place over 16 of the 18 WABL rounds plus finals.
+The WABL Championship Men’s and Women’s seasons will commence on the same weekend as the junior age groups and will be completed by the end of the NBL1 West regular season.

 In another exciting change, the ‘Championship’ brand rollout will also include our Under 20 Boys competition for the first time in 2021.
 This will subsequently see U20s games have shot clock timing where possible.